leoloso/leoloso.com/src/posts/demonstrating-pop-api.md

 ### Explaining some concepts

 Before we start the implementation of the use case, I will explain a few concepts particular to PoP.
+(If you know already how to PoP works, you can skip straight to section "Implementing the Query" below.)

 #### URL-based queries